faria-22/Social-Media-Influencers-Descriptive-Analysis/README.md

 Social Media Influencer
 ---

-*This project is about to explore and analyze the different factors of social media influencer in different platforms(Youtube and Instagram).*
+*This project is about to explore and analyze the different factors of social media influencer in different platforms(YouTube and Instagram).*